Chicken salad stuffed in a crescent roll.

 Of course, it has.

-Back to the recipe…..so I liked the concept of chicken salad wrapped in a crescent roll (see?? food wrapped in another ingredient) and it was good when I first made it but not amazingly good.
+Back to the recipe…..so I liked the concept of chicken salad wrapped in a crescent roll (see?? food wrapped in another ingredient) and it was good when I first made it, but not superb.

-So I decided to try this once again but with a little spin on it.
+So I tried this once again, but with a little spin on it.